 Maori Affairs Minister Pita Sharples says the new unit in MoBIE will provide administrative support for the organisations involved in the plan and will be overseen by a new Maori Economic Advisory Board.

 Dr Sharples says the Maori economy is gaining strength, and revealing its potential to contribute to the New Zealand economy.

 Economic Development Minister Steven Joyce says Maori make a huge contribution to the New Zealand economy; a contribution that is growing rapidly.

 He says the new approach to boosting Maori economic performance will benefit all New Zealanders.

-Next story in Political: PM to talk free trade at East Asia Summit
+Next story in Politics: PM to talk free trade at East Asia Summit

 Copyright © 2012, Radio New Zealand